ehmorris/lunar-lander/notes.md

 # Other TODO

-- [ ] Add instructions for controls and store whether the user has seen them
 - [ ] Add time-to-land as a stat
 - [ ] Add more crash and landing categories like "sidewinder" and "drunk astronaut"
 - [ ] Generate image from canvas for sharing

 # Gameplay TODO

-- [ ] Stars that change when x is reset
 - [ ] Add fuel
 - [ ] Add altimeter
 - [ ] Add terrain